PaddlePaddle/Research/NLP/DuReader-Robust-BASELINE/README.md

 ## PaddleHub Baseline

+The referred two baselines (DuReader<sub>robust</sub> Baseline System and PaddleHub Baseline) do the same thing.
+The main difference is

+* DuReader<sub>robust</sub> Baseline System is more flexible and unconstrained to secondary development.
+* PaddleHub Baseline is more easy to use as PaddleHub has some fine-tune api packaged with ERNIE.
+It tend to be suitable for those who want to get started quickly.

 To get the competition started quickly, we also release the baseline based on PaddleHub (https://github.com/PaddlePaddle/PaddleHub).
 PaddleHub is an application toolkit for pre-trained models of PaddlePaddle(『飞桨』预训练模型应用工具).

 What's your need is to install the latest paddlehub toolkit by the command